Engo092/Library/README.md

 # Library Project (Form Validation Update)

 This is my first project after the Foundations path of The Odin Project, it showcases some more Javascript and DOM manipulation skills.
 Initially its main purpose was as an introduction to Javascript constructors, but it was eventually updated to use classes instead of constructors.
-The most recent update also added form validation with Javascript.
+The most recent update also added Form Validation with Javascript.

 In this project you can add books to your library by clicking the "Add Book" button on the page, which will ask for the book title, author, page count and whether you have read it or not.
 This book will then be displayed on the page and locally stored in your browser, which means that if you close the page tab or even your computer, the books will stay there.
 Each book is its own "card", and you can toggle between having read the book or not, as well as remove them if you desire.